The Melody Man

-The Melody Man is a 1930 American pre-Code drama musical film produced and distributed by Columbia Pictures.
+The Melody Man is a 1930 American pre-Code musical drama film produced and distributed by Columbia Pictures.
 This film is important historically as being Columbia's first sound feature to feature color.
 The first reel of the film was photographed in the Technicolor process.
-It was directed by Roy William Neill and starred John St. Polis, Alice Day and William Collier, Jr. The story is based on a Broadway play by Herbert Fields.
+It was directed by Roy William Neill and starred John St. Polis, Alice Day, and William Collier, Jr. The story is based on a Broadway play by Herbert Fields.

 Plot

 Earl von Kemper is a famous Austrian composer who fled to the United States: in Vienna, during his concert in the presence of the emperor, Kemper surprised his beloved woman locked in a boudoir with Frederick, the crown prince.
 Mad with jealousy, the musician killed the prince, then fleeing with his daughter.

 Fifteen years have passed.
 Kemper earns his living playing the violin in a New York club with two other musicians.
 His daughter Elsa meets Al Tyler, a jazz musician.
 The latter overhears Kemper's rhapsody, the one that had been played at the concert for the emperor; he likes music, arranges it, making it a very successful jazz piece.
 But the music is recognized by Baden, the Austrian police minister, who then prepares to arrest Kemper.
 The musician then pretends with his daughter that he has obtained an engagement in Europe, leaving the two young lovers in America.